Alexj9837/Auto_agent/Mountain-Alexj9837-main/Solutions.md

 words) describing in your own words how the algorithm works.
 In addition, a flow chart of the algorithm and an example would make your report stronger.
-Some of the algorithms available are listed here, however you are encouraged to browse around and choose the one you feel more comfortable with
+Some of the algorithms available are listed here, however you are encouraged to browse around and choose the one you feel more comfortable with.

+Please find inside folder task4